Start Losing Weight Using This One Simple Method

 If the amount of calories you eat is equal to the number of calories you burn, you will maintain your current weight.
 If you eat less, you will use more reserve fuels for energy and lose fat and/or muscle weight.
 And if you eat more, you store more reserve fuel and gain muscle and/or fat.
 This is the calorie balance equation for weight management: calories in versus calories out.

 There is no pill, special diet or food that is able to hack your metabolism and change this basic formula.
-No matter how much fat or how many calories you burn for fuel, you cannot lose weight or lose fat unless you eat less than what you burn.
+No matter how much fat or how many calories you burn for fuel, you cannot lose weight or lose fat unless you eat less than what you burn through a consistent calorie deficit.

 What is a Calorie?